On the global evolution of self-gravitating matter. Nonlinear interactions in Gowdy symmetry: Weak convergence and solutions with bounded variation

 \subsection{Gowdy solutions with bounded variation}

-This section provides an even weaker notion of solution to Gowdy's evolution equations in $P,Q$.
+This section provides an even weaker notion of solution to the essential Gowdy equations in $P,Q$.
 Now, we assume that both functions may be discontinuous and we develop a novel theory of weak solutions in the class of functions with bounded variation ---the weakest class of regularity in which these equations make sense.
-We recall that bounded variation solutions to the Einstein equations were first constructed in spherical symmetry \cite{Christo-1995} and plane symmetry \cite{Barnes-2004}.
+We recall that bounded variation solutions to the Einstein equations were first constructed in spherical symmetry \cite{Christo-1995} and plane symmetry~\cite{Barnes-2004}.